-Viola Davis has made history as the most nominated Black actress in Oscar history.
+Viola Davis has made history as the most-nominated Black actress in the history of the Oscars.

 The actress received the best actress nomination for “Ma Rainey’s Black Bottom,” which marked her fourth Oscar nomination.